GENERAL GOVERNMENT CABINET

 RELATES TO: KRS 309.358, 309.359, 309.362, 309.363

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 309.355(3) requires the board to promulgate administrative regulations to implement KRS 309.350 to 309.364.
-The board is required to issue a license to an applicant meeting the standards established in KRS 309.358 or 309.359.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 309.355(1) requires the board to administer and enforce the provisions of KRS 309.350 to 309.364 and to evaluate the qualifications of applicants for licensure.
+KRS 309.355(3) requires the board to promulgate administrative regulations to implement KRS 309.350 to 309.364, including educational program curriculum.
+The board may issue a license to an applicant meeting the standards established in KRS 309.358 or 309.359.
 This administrative regulation establishes the application process and curriculum requirements for licensure.

 Section 1.
 An applicant for licensure as a massage therapist shall: